 This is not to say that moderation is necessary to enjoy a simple, intentional life… but it’s what has worked for me and my family for years!

 Moderation has been a key component in my ability to simplify, organize, de-clutter, and de-stress my home, schedule, life, and family.

-I hope you come back for the rest of my compilation posts later this week… in the mean time, I’d love to know any of your tips for living with more moderation or hear your testimonials of how moderation has helped to improve your life!
+I’d love to learn any of your tips for living with more moderation or (better yet) to read how moderation has helped improve your life!